maoki109/Image_Viewer_Python/README.md

 This will display all the images in the `images/` folder in a loop, allowing you to control playback with the keyboard.

 # To Do's:

-There are still items that need to be fixed for this program:
-- [x] Response to keyboard input.
-- [x] Check that frames are paused when using arrow keys.
 - [ ] Response to arrow keys.
 - [ ] Separate program to rename numbered files to ensure correct order.